miayam/miayam/src/pages/docs.md

 };
 ```

-Here is how we inject assets on base template (`components/templates/base/index.pug`):
+Here's how we inject assets on base template (`components/templates/base/index.pug`):
 ```pug
 body
     //- Inject assets.
 6 spaces is necessary, so that `HtmlWebpackPugPlugin` can